 In 1986, Esquerre was appointed ballet master of Le Ballet du Louvre, originally formed by Rudolf Nureyev, and staged a production of Giselle.
 In 1987, HRH Princess Caroline of Monaco offered him the artistic direction of Les Ballets de Monte Carlo.
 During the following years, he expanded the company’s repertoire significantly including works by George Balanchine, Pierre Lacotte, Anthony Tudor, John Neumeier, Jiri Kylian, William Forsythe, Roland Petit, Maurice Béjart and various masterpieces from Les Ballets Russes.

-From 1993 on, Esquerre traveled the world teaching mindfulness techniques and developed a program of therapeutic dance exercises designed for injury prevention and post-surgery rehabilitation.
-He worked as a guest ballet master/teacher for the English National Ballet and School, the Boston Ballet and School, Le Cirque du Soleil, Les Ballets Jazz de Montreal, the Royal Winnipeg Ballet and School, Banff Center for the Arts, the Royal Ballet School of London, the Béjart Ballet Lausanne, the Paris Opera Ballet and the National Ballet of Canada to name a few.
-He also served as a juror/chairman for several international ballet competitions such as Prix de Lausanne and now for the Youth America Grand Prix.
+From 1993 on, Esquerre developed a program of therapeutic dance exercises designed for injury prevention and post-surgery rehabilitation and traveled the world teaching mindfulness techniques.
+He worked as a guest ballet master/teacher for the English National Ballet and School, the Boston Ballet and School, Le Cirque du Soleil, the Royal Winnipeg Ballet and School, Banff Center for the Arts, the Royal Ballet School of London, the Béjart Ballet Lausanne, the Paris Opera Ballet and the National Ballet of Canada, La Scala de Milan to name a few.
+He also served as a juror/chairman for several international ballet competitions such as Prix de Lausanne and Youth America Grand Prix.

 Between 2007 and 2010, Esquerre worked with the San Francisco Ballet in several capacities, including company teacher, coach and school faculty member.
 In 2008, he was appointed Assistant to the Artistic Director for San Francisco Ballet’s 75th anniversary season.
 During these three years, as Trainee Program Director, he developed a teacher training program, led improvisation & choreographic workshops and offered performances throughout California.